 For a long time I couldn’t talk about the work I did there.
 In fact, I tried to wipe it out of my mind.
 Even now I don’t even want to talk about it.
 It was quite confronting.
 It involved staying in the prison.
-I heard and saw awful things.
+I heard and I saw awful things.

 Joy’s husband was a major in the military.
-When he finished his assignment in Malaysia, he and Joy had to return to England.
+When he finished his assignment in Malaya, he and Joy had to return to England.
 Joy came to me and said, "I'm not leaving you behind.
 You're coming back with me."

 During my time working for the Secret Service, Joy and I had become good friends.
 She just took on a liking to me.
 I think it's because I'm straightforward.
 You see, when I talk, I don't hold back.
 I don't have all this, what do you call it?
 Looking up to the whites or looking down.
 Everybody is equal.
 I was raised this way.
 And I think she appreciated that.
 So Joy was always very encouraging and eager to help me further my education.
 She bought me this whole set of Charles Dickens Novels and she said, "I want you to read through."
 And all my vocabulary came from there.
 When Joy’s husband’s assignment in the military came to an end, they prepared to return to England.
 Joy came to me and she said, "I'm not leaving you behind.
 You're coming back home with me."
 And that's where I got my break.

 I was worried about my family as I was helping support them with my income.
 At the time I had a very rich boyfriend.
 He said, “I will look after you and look after them.”
-Knowing then that my family would be able to manage without me there I happily agreed to go.
+Knowing then that my family would not be able to manage without me there I happily agreed to go.
 My boyfriend couldn't leave me alone, but he provided me with lots of money for the entire time I was in London and I was able to help my family out.
-In fact, he bought a house for my family in Malaysia to live in.
+In fact, he bought a house for my family in Kuala Lumpur to live in.
 This man was my first serious boyfriend, although I didn’t care for him all that much.
 At this stage in my life I didn’t know what love was, in that way.
-I was very grateful to him for supporting my family and I. In doing this I think he thought that he was securing a future together with me.
+I was very grateful to him for supporting my family and me.
+In doing this I think he thought that he was securing a future together with me.
 I didn’t feel the same way and so we never married.

 When I arrived in London, the first place I stayed at and lived in was at a YWCA.
 I shared a room with this Irish girl, her name is Beatrice.
 I called her "B".
 We were on the fourth floor.
 And there was a swimming pool at the bottom.
 And I have always been a cheeky person.
 I've never changed, poor or rich.
 We were playing around one day and I’m not sure exactly what I said but I teased her.
 She took great offense at what I said.
 The windows were wide open.
 She said, "You say it again, I'll pull your arm and throw you out that window."
 So I thought to myself, "This is losing face.
 How can I not say it?"
 And then I was saying to myself, "No, she can pull me, she can pick me up and throw me down."
 So we were sitting opposite each other.
 "Say it again.
 You're going to get it," she told me.
 I said it again.
 She was coming up to pick me up, to throw.
 So I had to think.
 I actually gave myself full marks.
 Before she could reach me, I jumped onto her and tickled her.
 Then I said, "Say sorry.
 I won't stop tickling you until you say sorry."